syncfusion-content/windowsforms-docs/WindowsForms/CheckBox/Themes-and-Visual-Styles.md

 ---
 layout: post
-title: Themes and Visual Styles in Windows Forms CheckBox control | Syncfusion
+title: Themes and Visual Styles in Windows Forms CheckBox | Syncfusion
 description: Learn about Themes and Visual Styles support in Syncfusion Windows Forms CheckBox (CheckBoxAdv) control and more details.
 platform: WindowsForms
 control: EditorsPackage